-Assigned Reading to be completed before the lecture (not optional): The Hossbach Memorandum of November 1937.
+Assigned Reading to be completed before the lecture: The Hossbach Memorandum of November 1937.

 Tutorials: Hermann Rauschning, The Voice of Destruction (New York: Putnam, 1940), 47-57; Alfons Heck, A Child of Hitler.
-Germany in the Days when God wore a Swastika (Frederick: Renaissance House, 1985), 8-31; Jost Hermand, A Hitler Youth in Poland.
+Germany in the Days when God wore a Swastika (Frederick: Renaissance House, 1985), 8-18; Gregor Ziemer, Education for Death.
+The Education of the Nazi (Oxford, 1940), 145-153; Jost Hermand, A Hitler Youth in Poland.
 The Nazis Program for Evacuating Children during World War II, trans. by Margot Dembo (Evanston: Northwestern University Press, 1997), 46-56.
 Discussion of the essay outlines prepared on the question of how Hitler appealed to the youth of Germany.

-Week of January 27: Bring to class a body paragraph that begins with the sentence: "One important attraction of the Hitler Youth for some boys was its disregard of certain of the status and class barriers of German society."
-Discuss supporting evidence from the assigned excerpts from Heck and Hermand's books and use a quotation from at least one of these books to support the development of the argument in the paragraph.
-Use correct footnote citation form, as described in the Guide to Researching and Writing a History Essay in the Resources Links and Descriptions section of the course OWL website.
+Week of January 26: Bring to tutorial a body paragraph that begins with the sentence: "One important attraction of the Hitler Youth for some boys was its disregard for certain of the status and class barriers of German society."
+Discuss evidence from the assigned excerpts from Heck, Ziemer, and Hermand's books and use a quotation from at least one of these books to support your argument.
+Use correct footnote citation form, as described in the Guide to Researching and Writing a History Essay.
 To create a footnote in a Word document, click on "References" in the toolbar and then "insert Footnote" at the place you want to place the number for the footnote in the text, which is usually following the period at the end of the sentence that included the relevant evidence or quotation.
-The body paragraph will be graded and the grade will be worth three of the five points assigned to the exercises on writing history essays, two points for the substance of the paragraph and one point for correct footnote form.
+The body paragraph will be graded and the grade will worth three of the five points assigned to the exercises on writing history essays, two points for the substance of the paragraph and one point for correct footnote form.